garrandall/popular-music-data/tracks/weatherman-says-jack-wagner.md

 Now that the winter's over
 Sweet love is takin' over
 All of those dark clouds have faded away
-Ooh, you got the tables turnin'
+Oh you got the tables turnin'
 Can't stop the fire burnin'
 You got a ticket to take me all the way